sparkyowns/wifipineapplepager-payloads/library/user/general/log_viewer/README.md

 ---

 ### Features
+* **New Headless Mode:** Use Log Viewer to parse your log file and output to the console right from your payload!
 * **Turbo Batching:** Renders 50+ lines of log data instantly using compiled buffers.
 * **Dual View Modes:** Choose between **Parsed** (Deconstructed Color) or **Raw** (Standard Text).
 * **D-Pad Navigation:** Vertical up/down scrolling of log files for easier access.
 * **Large File Safety:** Automatically detects massive files and offers to "Tail" (view the last 60 lines) to prevent device freezing.

-* **New Headless Mode!:** Use Log Viewer to parse your log file and output to the console right from your payload!
 ---

 ### Workflow Tutorial